NkemdiAnyiam/VIF-2021-2022-Site/README.md

-Currently designing front-end for VIF 2022 website and temprarily hosting it here.
+Currently designing/developing the front-end for the VIF 2022 website and temporarily hosting it here.
 Link: https://nkemdianyiam.github.io/VIF-2022-Site/index.html